[Content note: Jokes about death and violence]

 “Whoever wins, our lives will end equally … IN DEATH.”

 Sadly, some of our staff seemed to disbelieve in death, so we threw this true and beautiful slogan into the scrap heap of unworthy Record ideas: tens of thousands of jokes, lost for all time.
-I was sad, but saw no other way.
+I was sad.

 We were also brainstorming football pranks that day, taking as inspiration famous jokes from years past: firing rockets across the field, hacking the scoreboard, kidnapping the mascot, and so on.

 But none of us knew computers, and Harvard’s mascot is “The Crimson”.
 Stealing the color red was beyond even our talents.
-Instead, we examined the most recent Game-related mischief.
+Instead, we examined another recent instance of Game-related mischief.